marc1023/TidyHumanActivity/Tidy_DataCodeBook.md

 measurement and discards the rest.
 3. It renames the activities to something descriptive.
 4. It renames the data set with descriptive variable names.
-5. From the data set in step 4, calculates average of each variable for each activity and each subject.
+5. From the data set in step 4, it calculates the average of each variable for each activity and each subject.
 Then, it writes it to a CSV file.